 Stop loss and take profit orders are also stop orders, however, they serve the purpose of exiting a trade instead of entering.

-A stop loss (SL) is an order to close out a position for a loss when buying it is set below the entry level and when selling it is set above the entry price. these orders are an essential part of risk management.
+A stop loss (SL) is an order to close out a position for a loss.
+When buying, it is set below the entry level.
+When selling, it is set above the entry price.
+These orders are an essential part of risk management.

-A take profit (TP) order Is an order to close a trade for a profit when buying it is set above the entry price and when selling it is set below, TP’s are a great way to lock in gains.
+A take profit (TP) order Is an order to close a trade for a profit.
+When buying, it is set above the entry price.
+When selling, it is set below.
+TP’s are a great way to lock in gains.

 Orders will be closed (exited) when the predetermined levels (SL or TP) are hit.